haimbilia/BuyHub/readme.txt

     => 061057 - Admin UI: 'URL Rewriting' is not working for the SEARCH => 061025 - Admin UI: Loader is not showing while uploading the media on the whole system => 061812 - Admin UI: "No Record found" message is not showing while trying to search the un-exist records on the Product listing page
+    => 061770 - Admin UI: Pagination is not working properly while trying to see the records more than the actual records on the whole system

 New Features:
     => Admin shipped products listing page